nexDigitalDev/confluent-kafka-demo/README.md

     - Confluent installation and configuration
     - Connectors installation and configuration
-    - KSQL configuration
+    - KSQL
-    - MuleSoft configuration
+    - MuleSoft Kafka connector
-    - Security configuration.
+    - Security configuration
+    - Kubernetes deployment

 The example this demo gives consists in activating 2 SpoolDir connectors which will transform a file located in a defined source directory into Kafka messages.